 The PDF template should be ordered if using any program other than InDesign.
 Cover artwork cannot be placed on the template directly in Acrobat.
 If this is done, and not saved properly, all of the elements placed in Acrobat will drop out when processed and will be rejected by our file technicians.

-If you are not using a “Graphic Program” (InDesign, Illustrator, Photoshop, Quark), then instruction for using the template can vary based on the program you are using.
+If you are not using a “Graphic Program” (InDesign, Illustrator, Photoshop, Quark), then instructions for using the template can vary based on the program you are using.
 In most cases, the PDF can be used like an image.
-It can be placed in the background as an image, and the cover created over it.
+It can be placed in the background as an image, and the cover is created over it.
 The barcode is part of the PDF in this case, and you will either have to place a barcode of your own or crop the template down to just the barcode.
 You can, of course, submit it without a barcode and we will place one in the lower right corner of the back cover.
-It’s important to know that the PDF sent via the cover template generator is high resolution (300 ppi) at a specific size.
+It’s important to know that the PDF sent via the cover template generator is high resolution (300 PPI) at a specific size.
 Just because a program allows the template to be used, it does not guarantee that the program used will open it at the correct size and resolution, or save it at the correct size and resolution.

 If you are using Photoshop, you may refer to our File Creation Guide, attached.
 It has specific instructions about opening the PDF in Photoshop.